IgorRubinovich/shadow-iframe/README.md

 ### Caveats:
+<b>Styles</b>

-- Styles loaded from a url into one instance will leak to another.
+Styles are loaded from a url into one instance will leak to another.
 With careful design this should not be a problem as this is the normal "css way"

+<b>Scripts</b>

+If planning a behavior that requires dom-bind, consider building an actual custom element instead.
+This component is good for navigating simple content and implementing simple forms, but when substantial interactivity is required an element will be more versatile, faster and easier to implement.

+If still not convinced and you want to go ahead and try it note these:

+* put the script outside the dom-bind template.
+If you put it inside the template Chrome/IE vs FF would interpret this differently and you will see weird behavior
+* use document.activeScript to find the dom-bind template in the dom.
+Global ids are another option but would likely not work with a real shadow dom.

 ### Todo:
 - better docs